byzer-org/byzer-doc/byzer-lang/en-us/installation/containerized_deployment/muti-continer.md

 #### Install Docker Desktop

-Please install Docker Desktop.
-You can view operating steps in [Sandbox standalone deployment](/byzer-lang/en-us/installation/containerized_deployment/sandbox-standalone.md).
+Install Docker Desktop.
+You can find the detailed steps in [Sandbox standalone deployment](/byzer-lang/en-us/installation/containerized_deployment/sandbox-standalone.md).

 #### Download the build project

-Multi-container deployment requires a service to define the services that make up the application so that they can run together in an isolated environment.
-For ease of use, please download the open source project — byzer-build, which provides a complete docker compose configuration.
-The specific operation process will be demonstrated below.
+Multi-container deployment requires a `docker-compose.yaml`  to define the services of the application, so that they can run together in a segregated environment.
+To facilitate the operation, please download the open source project — byzer-build, which provides the complete docker compose configuration.
+The operation process will be demonstrated below.

-Download and get the code of trunk:
+Clone the code from the main branch:

 ```shell
 git clone https://github.com/byzer-org/byzer-build.git byzer-build